DR JESS RAYNER

 Can you write letters/reports for me about my mental health and our therapy?

 I can write letters and reports for you.
-These will typically be charged in accordance with the time taken to write the document.
+These are charged in accordance with the time taken to write the document.

 How does online therapy work?